Adnnann/MERN-frontend-backend-recipes-app/README.md

 To show get similar functionality default value for category is lunch

 To enable checking of behavior of app without data user can enter node deleteSeed and all values will be removed from database.
-Then user can create user with signup and test behavior of the app without available recipes.

 ## Redux toolkit
 For state management Redux toolkit is used.
 For fetching API data redux thunk middleware is used.